 Coverage Limits.
 The maximum amount of credit life insurance per loan is limited as follows:

-Consumer Loans: [[7140-3]]
+Consumer Loans: [[7140-3]].

 Home Equity Loans: [[7140-4]]

 CREDIT DISABILITY.
-Members may buy credit disability insurance for all types of loans.
+Members may buy credit disability insurance on all loan types for which the credit union offers coverage.
+There is a prohibition on financing premiums or fees for credit insurance in connection with a consumer credit transaction secured by a dwelling (including a home equity line of credit).
+The prohibition does not apply to credit insurance for which premiums or fees are calculated and paid in full on a monthly basis.
 Credit disability insurance provides for the continued payment of the insured borrower's loan in the event of total disability resulting from a covered accident or sickness.

 Eligibility.